 A block of ice might not give you the visual picture you need to determine how many tons of cooling power you require.
 A better frame of reference is to think of this general rule of thumb: one ton can typically cool a 400 to 500 square feet space.
 So, if you are trying to cool off a 1,600 square foot office, you’ll need at least 5 tons of air conditioning capacity.

-An expert or contractor can perform a Manual J Calculation to determine the exact amount of cooling capacity a space requires.
+An expert can perform a Manual J Calculation to determine the exact amount of cooling capacity a space requires.
 This doesn’t just take into account the size of the building.
 In addition, it considers the building’s capacity to retain heat, and how much air is required to cool a space.
 Important factors include how much sunlight exposure the building gets, insulation quality, the year the building was constructed, climate zone, and of course, square footage.

 A commercial building will have much different cooling needs than a residential building.
 They typically have higher roofs, more foot traffic, and unique insulation.
 This can change calculations considerably.
 Some commercial buildings require more cooling than others, say for instance there are server rooms or a lot of heat-producing equipment.